 A BEST SELLER!

-This original Acrylic painting of this American Flag/ Eagle was donated in 2010 to Pinal County Arizona Sheriff Paul Babeu.
+This original Acrylic painting of this " American Freedom" was donated in 2010 to Pinal County Arizona Sheriff Paul Babeu.
 It was sold to Filmographers Charles and Monique Breen and resides in California.
 The only two Canvas prints reside in the Pinal County Sheriff’s Office and the home of Pinal County Supervisor Cheryl Chase.
 The First Art Paper Print was donated to the Johnson Ranch Children’s Library.
 All other prints will be printed on art rag paper.

 All images are copyrighted and owned by The Davis-Cheney Art Gallery, The unauthorized reproduction or distribution of any text, image or material on this website is a blatant violation of federal copyright law, making the copier liable for civil and criminal penalties.
 The Copyright Act imposes liability of up to $150,000 per issue for such infringement and violators will be prosecuted to the maximum extent of the law.